juanlajara/Team-Generator-CLI/README.md

 We are using [jest](https://jestjs.io/) for running tests execute `npm run test` _in terminal_ to run test.

+Then last but not least execute `node app.js` to start the application.

 ## 🗄️ Folder Outline

 ```